-From the Document Outline, select View Controller.
-Then select Editor ➤ Embed In ➤ Navigation Controller.
-This embeds your View Controller in a Navigation Controller and enables you to easily transition back and forth between other View Controllers, as shown in Figure 12-6.
+From the Document Outline, select View Controller and Editor ➤ Embed In ➤ Navigation Controller.
+This embeds your scene in a Navigation Controller and enables you to easily transition back and forth to new scenes, as shown in Figure 12-7.

-Figure 12-6.
+Figure 12-7.
 Embedding the View Controller in a Navigation Controller

-3. In the View Controller, add two Label objects and two Button objects along with four controls, which will control the view, as shown in Figure 12-7 and Listing 12-4.
+In the View Controller, add two Label objects and two Button objects along with four Outlet objects, which will control the view, as shown in Figure 12-8 and Listing 12-4.

-Figure 12-7.
+Figure 12-8.
 Outlets necessary to control the view

 Listing 12-4.
-IBAction Function
+IBAction function

 '''

-// event triggered by playAgain Button

 47

+//event triggered by playAgain Button

 @IBAction func playAgainAction(sender: AnyObject) {

 48

 createRandomNumber()

 49

-playAgainButtonOutlet.isHidden = true // only show the button when the user
+playAgainButtonOutlet.hidden = true //only show the button when the user guessed the right #

 50

-guessed the right #

-guessButtonOutlet.isHidden = false // show the button
+guessButtonOutlet.hidden = false //show the button

 51

 outComeLabelOutlet.text = ""

 52

-userGuessLabelOutlet.text = "New Game"
+userGuessLabel.text = "New Game"

 53

+54

 previousGuess = ""

-54

 55

 }

 '''

-4. Add the code in Listing 12-5 for the functions to handle when the user guesses a number and to handle creating a random number.
+Add the code in Listing 12-5 for the functions to handle when the user guesses a number and to handle creating a random number.